mmbman/Katagiri/glossary.md

 # Glossary

-Note: This is a work in progress!
-Please don't rely on this as definitive or complete, or even necessarily accurate, for the moment.

 [Home](index.md)

+**Note**: This is a work in progress!
+Please don't rely on this as definitive or complete, or even entirely accurate, for the moment.

 ## Abhidharma